GSA/digitalgov.gov/content/posts/2015-07-15-safe-travels-with-travwell.md

   - USA.gov Federal Mobile Apps Directory
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-445-CDC-TravWell-app-main-screen-from-Apple-iTunes.jpg" alt="The CDC's TravWell app's main screen" %}Ahhh… Summer is here at last!
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-445-CDC-TravWell-app-main-screen-from-Apple-iTunes.jpg" alt="The CDC's TravWell app's main screen" %}Ahhh… Summer is here at last!
 It’s time for relaxing vacation!

 Whether you want to scale the peaks of Mount Everest, scuba dive in the Great Barrier Reef, ride a camel in the deserts of Mongolia, or shop in Paris—it is time for a travel app.